walterdolce/python-package-license-generator/DEVELOPMENT.rst

 ==========================
 Make sure lights are green
 ==========================
-You should be ready by now.
-Before you start changing files around though, please make sure all the project unit and integration tests pass.
+You should have everything you need by now.
+Before you start changing files around though, please make sure all the project's unit and integration tests pass.
 First, run the unit tests: ::

 $ python -m unittest discover -f